jg-l/metadata_fetch/README.md

 ## Credit
-This library is a fork of [https://github.com/jg-l/metadata_fetch] which was inspired by [open_graph_parser](https://github.com/Patte1808/open_graph_parser).
+This library is a fork of [https://github.com/jg-l/metadata_extract](https://github.com/jg-l/metadata_extract) which was inspired by
+[open_graph_parser](https://github.com/Patte1808/open_graph_parser).
 This fork has some minor bug fixes and has been migrated to sound null-safety.

+The name of the package has been changed to allow re-publishing on pub.dev.